 Average Daily Temperatures in the Denver/Boulder area in September in Colorado: 66 degrees

 October is another one of those in-between months in terms of what type of weather to predict.
-Overall, you still see crisp, cooler fall days, but the mountains begin to see their first snows in October.
+Overall, you still see crisp, cooler fall days, but the mountains begin to see their first snowfall in October.
 Although it’s not frequent, there is a chance that you could see some snow on your elopement day in October.
 The fall leaves begin to change down at lower elevations at the beginning of October.
 Many mountain passes begin to close mid-October upon the first snowfalls.
-My favorite thing about October is that it tends to be less busy than June – September so you can guarantee a little more privacy.
+Our favorite thing about October is that it tends to be less busy than June – September so you can guarantee a little more privacy.

 You should elope in October in Colorado if: You love crisp, cool, fall temperatures, want less busy trails than September and get excited about the chance of snow